mattmarc44/Bar-down-proj/README.md

 ## Credits

 ### Content
-- The text for section Y was copied from the [Wikipedia article Z](https://en.wikipedia.org/wiki/Z)

-- The text for aboout.html was copied from the [Wikipedia article The Monkees](https://en.wikipedia.org/wiki/The_Monkees)
+- The data from the graphs is collected from [NHL](https://statsapi.web.nhl.com//api/v1/teams?expand=team.stats)(https://github.com/dword4/nhlapi)

-- Some formatting code for the footer sections was inspired by [How to keep your footer where it belongs](https://medium.freecodecamp.org/how-to-keep-your-footer-where-it-belongs-59c6aa05c59c)

-- The song facts were copied from [song facts.com] (https://www.songfacts.com/facts/the-monkees/songname)

 ### Media
 The photos used in this site were obtained from: